Bishopbriggs Bowling Club

 However, seven days a week in the playing season, and much of the close season, members give of their time and energy to look after the green, the garden areas, and the property as a whole.

 The work starts in Spring, ensuring everything is ready for Opening Day.
-Throughout the playing season, members are cutting the green regularly, and for much of the summer, this means cutting at least every second morning.
+Throughout the playing season, members cut the green regularly, and for much of the summer, this means cutting at least every second morning.
 A lot of work goes into keeping the garden areas in excellent condition, cutting the hedges, etc.

 Immediately after Closing Day, there is much to be done to clean and store away materials until next spring.